 Black seems to be the most popular, but a dark variation, a bright color, or even a textured wallpaper would be super bold.

-I have a whole post where you can see black ceiling inspiration:
+I actually have a whole post where you can see black ceiling inspiration:

 Should Accent Walls be Lighter or Darker?

-Traditionally accent walls are darker than the surrounding walls.
-However this assumes that you have a light enough or neutral paint color to begin with.
+Traditionally, accent walls are darker than the surrounding walls.
+However, this assumes that you have a light enough – or neutral enough – paint color to begin with.

 Light Accent Walls